-Luckily, ski tech has evolved beyond the cumbersome straight skis of the past.
-These days, there’s a dizzying amount of options: fat skis, park skis, touring skis, directional skis, twin tips, and more.
+Luckily, ski tech and other gear have undergone years of innovation beyond the cumbersome straight skis of the past, when it was not uncommon to see a racer muscling a pair of 205 cm Rossignol skinny skis through a slalom course.
+These days, the ski industry produces a dizzying amount of options: fat skis, park skis, touring skis, directional skis, twin tips, and more.
 With such a breadth of choices the average skier now can find the perfect ski for them, and the sort of skiing they prefer.
-Gone are the days of the straight ski, where only the most adventuresome of skiers would dare to head off-piste into the great unknown.
+Gone are the days of the straight ski, where only the most adventuresome of skiers would dare to head off-piste into unknown terrain.

 The First Twins, James Bond, and an Upgrade in Width

 It's mostly understood that Sondre Norheim is the godfather of downhill and telemark skiing, back when he was skiing on wood skis in leather boots in Norway.
 For decades, ski technology saw little change other than the advent of steel edges.
 But that all changed in the 1950s and 1960s when skiing became a cultural sensation due to the popularity of daredevil ski racers like Toni Sailer and Stein Eriksen.
 That was when ski manufacturers began adding new materials to wood skis, such as Howard Head using aluminum to strengthen the wood or Toni Sailer's brand of skis that used fiberglass.